vrooje/starpy/README.md

 *s* : Array of shape (_nsteps_ * _nwalkers_, 2) containing the positions of the walkers at all steps for all 4 parameters.

 *fig* : s plotted as contours and integrated over to a each one dimensional histogram with median values and 1sigma                   values either side.
-The triangle.py module is necessary to produce these plots and is provided in the starfpy                 repository.
+The triangle.py module is necessary to produce these plots and is provided in the starpy                 repository.
 It can also be downloaded here: https://github.com/dfm/triangle.py or with pip install triangle_plot              at the command line.

 **Running the code**

-Data inputs occur with the starfpy.py file, all necessary functions are in the posterior.py file.
+Data inputs occur with the starpy.py file, all necessary functions are in the posterior.py file.
 The code can be run as follows:

         python starpy.py u_r, err_u_r, nuv_u, err_nuv_u, z, dr8, ra, dec